PavelKisliak/BitSerializer/README.md

 ```

 ### Serializing to multiple formats
-One of the advantages of BitSerializer is the ability to serialize in several formats via one interface.
-In the following example shows saving an object to JSON and XML:
+One of the advantages of BitSerializer is the ability to serialize to multiple formats via a single interface.
+The following example shows how to store an object in JSON and XML:
 ```cpp
 class CPoint
 {